 DO NOT WALK ALONE AT NIGHT

 Your mom and dad were right.
 Seriously, just do not do it.
-I would give this peace of advice to both men and women.
+I would give this piece of advice to both men and women.
 Walking alone during the late hours instantly makes you an easier target.
 Don’t.
 Do.
 It.
+Always take a taxi or uber, it is worth the few extra bucks

 DO NOT PUSH YOUR ALCOHOL LIMITS